kyasig/nixos-config/README.md

 **INSTALLATION**

-dont try this lol i havent tested it (laughs out loud)
+This has been tested and verified to work in a VM but not baremetal.

-Just for me in case I need to reinstall.
+This is primarily intended just for me in case I need to reinstall.

 Make sure flakes is enabled.
-in ``configuration.nix``
+in ``/etc/nixos/configuration.nix``
 ```
 nix.settings.experimental-features = ["nix-command" "flakes"];
 ```
-note that git is not installed by default also install a good text editor lol
+note that git is not installed by default for whatever reason install git and neovim (or whatever your preferred text editor is)

 Clone this repository
 ```
 git clone https://github.com/kyasig/nixos-config.git
 ```

 Change directories into it.
-Copy ``hardware-configuration.nix`` into appropriate subdirectory.
+Copy ``hardware-configuration.nix`` into ``nixos``.
 Then run

 ```
 sudo nixos-rebuild switch --flake .#sig
 ```
-sometimes theres issues with the bootloader, if that is the case try
+if installed with a desktop environment that doesn't use systemdboot, run
 ```
 sudo nixos-rebuild switch --install-bootloader --flake .#sig
 ```